Yandex Cloud

 • --password: User password.
 The password must be from 8 to 128 characters long.

-To view the password, select the cluster you need in the management console, go to the Users tab and click View password in the new user row.
-This will open the page of the Yandex Lockbox secret that stores the password.
+To view the password, select the cluster you need in the management console, go to the Users tab, and click View password in the new user row.
+This will open the page of the Yandex Lockbox secret that stores your password.
 To view passwords, you need the lockbox.payloadViewer role.

-• --permissions: List of DBs the user must have access to.
+• --permissions: List of DBs the user should have access to.

 For more information about quotas and query-level settings, see ClickHouse® settings.

-To set multiple quotas, list them using the required number of --quota parameters in the command:
+To set multiple quotas, list them by specifying the --quota parameter once for each quota in the following command:

 yc managed-clickhouse user create <username> \